o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

  It will be responsible for modifying the global state of the simulation (e.g., pausing, reloading).

 We will decouple the implementation of those features from their ROS 2 interfaces.
-Every manager will need to expose public methods that:
+Every manager will expose public methods that:
 - will be callable from C++,
 - will be handled through dedicated ROS 2 interface and exposed as service.
-The purpose of that approach is to enable testability without the need for a ROS domain.
+The purpose of that approach is to enable testability without the need for a ROS framework.

 # ROS 2 API
 This section presents the detailed plan for implementation, including potential limitation.